-Paxton W. Poitevint serves the Association as Chief Relationship Manager.
-Mr. Poitevint is a 10 year veteran of the Farm Credit System.
-Mr. Poitevint most recently served the Association as the Director of Capital Markets & Business Development.
+Mr. Poitevint serves the Association as Chief Relationship Manager.
+Mr. Poitevint is an 11 year veteran of the Farm Credit System.
+He most recently served as the Director of Capital Markets and Business Development.

 Liz Nogowski, Marketing and Administrative Officer: